Portrayals of God in popular media: Oblique portrayals

 One new portrayal of God was in the television series Joan of Arcadia.
 In that series, God is portrayed, in accordance with the programme's theme song (Joan Osborne's "One of Us"), as simply a proverbial "stranger on a bus".
 God is portrayed as taking on human form in various shapes, from a piano tuner to a telephone repairman.
 Neuhaus characterizes this portrayal as an "unknowable but visible God, who sees and is seen and is among us always, in all forms, participating in our everyday life but not interfering with humanity's free will, and who nonetheless calls us into service".
 This portrayal was criticized in the first series for being ecumenical, almost to the point of being secular.
 The creator, Barbara Hall, set out how God would be portrayed in some directives to the series' writers, named the "Ten Commandments of Joan of Arcadia".

 Thus, in the words of Amber Tamblyn, Joan of Arcadia is "not religious, we're philosophical".
 Neuhaus deduces that this portrayal of God was partly motivated by the fact that Joan of Arcadia is a television show, a product that has to appeal to a broad range of viewers.
 Thus, as portrayed in the show, God does not call for proselytisation.
 Similarly, the portrayal of God is prepared to poke fun at Christian doctrine.
 Further, Joan of Arcadias God spurns the supernatural.

 A more oblique portrayal of God occurs in the television series Wonderfalls, where God appears not as a person but as a series of inanimate objects that lead the series's protagonist to perform good works in other people's lives.
 The word "God" is never mentioned in the show in relation to these encounters.

 Off-screen portrayals

 Some portrayals of God are entirely off-screen.
 For example, the God who gives the stone tablets to Moses in The Ten Commandments is, in Paul Schrader's commentary to the film, "off-screen to the right".
 Such biblical epics have less trouble with this obliquity than non-biblical works.
-This is because whilst there is no visual representation of God himself in the source text that such movies are based upon, there are visually representable elements that can be used, from burning bushes to clouds and fire, in the manifestations of God.
+This is because whilst there is no visual representation of God himself in the source text that such films are based upon, there are visually representable elements that can be used, from burning bushes to clouds and fire, in the manifestations of God.
 So, whilst biblical epics are constrained by their source text to aniconism, they are not denied spectacle.